atchayvarma/atchayvarma/README.md

 ## 🚀 About Me
 I'm a passionate self thaught 🧑‍💻 Developer and 📅 Data scientist based on 📍Salem,Tamilnadu.
 Learning new stuffs daily in the world of internet 🌐.
-Interested in Open Source🗝️ and free projects
+Interested in Open Source🗝️ and free projects.
+Also with a decent design skill 😁.

 ## 🙃 Current Status
 * I'm a student studying Grade 11 👨‍🎓
 * Solo 😵
 * Coding in weekends 🙂
+* Open Source 🖐️

+## 🙃 Current Status
+* I'm a student studying Grade 11 👨‍🎓
+* Solo 😵
+* Coding in weekends 🙂
+* Open Source 🖐️
+*
 ## 🛠 Tech Stack

 * Android